-This non-profit charitable fund is generously supported by corporate matching funds and contributions from customers and employees of Unitil, Liberty Utilities and Public Service of New Hampshire.
+This non-profit charitable fund is generously supported by corporate matching funds and contributions from customers and employees of Unitil, Liberty Utilities and Eversource.
 Neighbor Helping Neighbor provides funds for energy assistance to needy individuals who are experiencing hardships, have disconnects pending and are ineligible for help from LIHEAP.
 In 2013, the program assisted 833 households in Hillsborough and Rockingham Counties.

 Family Emergency Loan Program

 This program, generously funded by St. Mary’s Bank and Bellwether Credit Union, provides participants with emergency assistance loans of up to $1000 for a period of ten months at a low interest rate.
 Clients pay back the bank in monthly installments.
 A total of 7 households received assistance in 2013.

 The Senior Energy Assistance Service (SEAS) provides energy assistance funds in an amount up to $270 per elderly household for individuals sixty years of age or older, who are ineligible under the Low-Income Home Energy Assistance Program.
 The program secures and maintains maximum independence and dignity in a home environment for elderly individuals capable of self-care with appropriate supportive services.
 In the last program year, 31 elderly households were assisted.

 Seniors Count Flex Funding

 The Mary Gale Foundation provides funding to the Seniors Count initiative to assist low-income elderly women in Manchester.
 As a partner in Seniors Count, SNHS accesses these funds to provide energy, rental and other miscellaneous assistance to low-income elderly women who do not qualify for other programs or require additional services.
 In the last calendar year, 75 elderly women were assisted with these funds for a total of $19,423.